 On November 7, 2020, the COH Group filed the Plan Sponsors' Motion to Modify the Debtors' Exclusive Periods to File a Chapter 11 Plan and Solicit Acceptances [D.I.
-340] (the "Exclusivity Modification Motion") seeking an order from the Court modifying the Debtors' exclusive right to file a chapter 11 plan under section 1121(b) of the Bankruptcy Code to allow the COH Group to file its own alternative chapter 11 plan in parallel with the Debtors' proposed chapter 11 plan based on the terms of the Initial COH Group Plan Proposal, as amended and restated on November 2, 2020, to add certain Consenting Noteholders and to provide the Noteholders with a consensual plan treatment.
+340] (the "Exclusivity Modification Motion") seeking an order from the Court modifying the Debtors' exclusive right to file a chapter 11 plan under section 1121(b) of the Bankruptcy Code to allow the COH Group to file its own alternative chapter 11 plan in parallel with the Debtors' proposed chapter 11 plan.